xeniatay/wkrpt400-wanderable-documentation/README.md

 We see this behaviour again in the `channel-bundle`, which imports `internal-bundle`.

-#### JS Manifests
+### JS Manifests

-The JS manifest files are straightforward.
-Here are the two Sprocket directives used in the JS manifests:
+Wanderable's JS manifests use the following Sprocket directives to include files:
 - `require_tree`: includes all the JS files in the specified directory, in no particular order
 - `require`: includes the specific JS file

 **JS Manifest File Hierachy**

-Most of our JS files have dependencies.
-This means that certain libraries like jQuery, Bootstrap, etc. have to be included at the top of the manifest so that other plugins can use it.
-Here is the typical hierachy for including files:
+Most Javascript files have dependencies.
+This means that certain libraries like e.g. `jQuery`, `Bootstrap`, etc. have to be included at the top of the manifest so that other plugins can rely on it.
+Here is a skeleton hierachy to follow when setting up a new manifest:

 1. jQuery and jQuery-rails
 2. Global libraries (bootstrap, jqueryUI, underscore)
 3. Validation plugins (need to be included in specific order)
 4. Global directory
-5. Plugin directory corresponding to current manifest e.g. `javascripts/public/plugins`
+5. Plugin directory corresponding to current manifest, e.g. `javascripts/public/plugins`
-6. Main directory corresponding to current manifest e.g. `javascripts/public`
+6. Main directory corresponding to current manifest, e.g. `javascripts/public`

-This means that putting a new JS file in an existing directory automatically includes it the corresponding manifest file.
+This means that putting a new JS file in an existing directory automatically includes it on the site.

 *Note: jQuery and jQueryujs are required through gems*

 **readyselector.js**

-(ReadySelector)[https://github.com/Verba/jquery-readyselector] provides a nice syntax for page-specific script.
-This idea was taken from (*Unholy Rails*)[http://railsapps.github.io/rails-javascript-include-external.html].
+[ReadySelector](https://github.com/Verba/jquery-readyselector) provides a nice syntax for page-specific script.
+This idea was taken from [*Unholy Rails*](http://railsapps.github.io/rails-javascript-include-external.html).

-ReadySelector provides nice syntax to scope page-specific script.
-Scoping JS is important when working with concatenated code, because any broken syntax will easily disable the whole compiled manifest file.
+Scoping JS is important when working with concatenated code, because any broken syntax can disable the whole manifest file.

-*How do I scope my javascript?*
+**How do I scope my javascript?**

 First, add a `body-class` to the page.